9gel/leave_meeting_button/README.md

   * One 6.25x plate-mounted stabilizer
   * Two 2x plate-mounted stabilizer
   * A Sparkfun Pro Micro, clone, or a microcontroller of your choosing
+  * A 10K resistor - 1/4 W worked for me
   * Two M3x10 countersunk screws
   * Two M3 nuts
 * Print the 3 STL files
 * Wire up the switch and program
   * Flash the Pro Micro - included `leavemeeting` file is an example
   * Wire up the Pro Micro
-* Assemble the stabilizers, switch, microcontrollers, keycap base, keycap
+* Assemble the thing like the above image

+## Outstanding items

+* Use a cheaper microcontroller - some suggested digispark / Attiny85
+* RGB lighting effects?

 ## How to build (Detailed version)

-TODO
+TODO - circuit diagram, etc.